perevalovds/ofxKuTextGui/README.md

 Download and unzip as *ofxKuTextGui* to *addons* folder of your openFrameworks installation.

-Addon works in openFrameworks 0.9.3, OSC/Windows/Linux.
+Addon works in openFrameworks 0.10.1 and older, Windows/MacOS/Linux.

 For working with addon, you need only four files in your project: